Pressure drop reduction in converging-diverging pipe, and flow behavior of solid nitrogen particles

 In a comparison of the pressure drop ratio r at the same flow velocity, as can be seen from both the low and medium flow velocity pairs ((a) (b) and (c) (d), respectively), the pressure drop ratio is lower (i.e., reduction amount is greater) in the case of the lower solid fraction than for the higher solid fraction.
 As previously noted, the cause of this is considered to be less interference between the liquid and the solid particles, among the solid particles themselves, and between the solid particles and the pipe wall.

 In a comparison of the pressure drop ratio r at the same solid fraction, as can be seen from the low and high solid fraction pairs ((a) (c) and (b) (d) (e), respectively), the pressure drop ratio is lower (reduction amount is greater) at a higher flow velocity than at a lower flow velocity.
-Also, a vortex (recirculation) due to liquid separation occurs at the bottom of the downstream region immediately after the throat section, and as can be seen from (a) (b) (c), the size of this vortex (visualized as solid particles are caught up in the liquid immediately downstream from the throat section) becomes smaller at a higher flow velocity and a higher solid fraction.
+Also, a vortex (recirculation) due to liquid separation occurs at the bottom of the downstream region immediately after the throat section, and as can be seen from (a) (b) (c), the size of this vortex (visualized as solid particles are caught up in the liquid immediately downstream from the throat section) becomes smaller at a higher flow velocity and a higher solid fraction (refer to the numerical analysis result by SLUSH-3D in the figure).
 Accordingly, the size of the vortex caused by liquid separation is also thought to become smaller.
 As indicated by (d) (e), the vortex visualized by solid particles was not observed at medium or high flow velocity in the case of a high solid fraction.
-Also, with respect to the pairs representing the same flow velocity ((a) (b) and (c) (d)), the increase in pressure drop ΔPSL was found to be small despite the increase in solid fraction.
+Also, with respect to the pairs indicating the same flow velocity ((a) (b) and (c) (d)), the increase in pressure drop ΔPSL was found to be small despite the increase in solid fraction.
 Thus, it is considered that the solid particles work to control the liquid flow, with the particles reducing the increase in pressure drop caused by the increased solid fraction.

 In a smooth circular pipe, due to the movement of solid particles of slush nitrogen towards the pipe center, a liquid layer containing few solid particles is formed in the vicinity of the pipe wall, and that the group of particles at the pipe center region serves to limit both turbulence development at the pipe wall and turbulence diffusion to the pipe center region (refer to "Circular pipe flow and PIV").